Quantum Synchronization of Perturbed Oscillating Coherences

-In this appendix, we define the distribution $S(\boldsymbol{\phi})$ of in-plane spin angles $\boldsymbol{\phi} = (\phi_1, \cdots, \phi_N)$ that leads to the synchronization measure $S_\mathrm{max}$ [given in the main text in Eq.~\eqref{equ:phase_measure_def}] of a steady state $\NESSRDM$.
-We then show that $S_\mathrm{max}=0$ if $\NESSRDM$ is diagonal in the computation basis.
-We remark that, rigorously, the distributions of concern in this appendix are joint quasi-probability distributions because of the quantum nature of the steady state $\NESSRDM$, but we nevertheless call them \textit{distributions} for brevity.
+\heading{Quantifying SSync.} ---We explicitly define the distribution $S(\boldsymbol{\phi})$ of azimuthal angles $\boldsymbol{\phi} = (\phi_1, \cdots, \phi_N)$ and the quantities derived thereof, including the distribution $S_\mathrm{d}$ of angular differences and a steady-state synchronization measure $S_\mathrm{max}$.
+Here, as is throughout the work, $N$ denotes the number of spins, which have quantum number $s$.
+We then show that $S_\mathrm{d}$ is uniform and thus $S_\mathrm{max}=0$ if the steady state $\NESSRDM$ is diagonal in the computation basis, in agreement with the intuition that diagonal states do not show synchronization.
+We remark that, rigorously, the distributions of interest are joint quasi-probability distributions because of the quantum nature of the steady state $\NESSRDM$, but we still call them \textit{distributions} for brevity.